 - Number of accurate passes

 - % of ball possession

 Possession, corners and shots are generally related to goals scored but sometimes anomalies occur by which the team that are outscored in these areas score the most goals and win the match.
 Discipline is controlled by issuing red and yellow cards by the referee who polices the game.

 The simplicity of the sport of football is indicated by the small number of football rules.
-Basically there are 11 football rules regulations that control the most popular game in the world.
+You need to know them well to be good at football and to learn how to play football.
+Basically, there are 11 football rules regulations that control the most popular game in the world.
 Here are the basic rules of football:

 - A match is played over two halves of 45 minutes either side of a 15 minute break

 - Each team has 11 players at the start of a match which includes one goalkeeper who is allowed to play the ball with his hands within the boundaries of the penalty area.
 A team must have at least seven players and when injuries and sending-offs take the number below seven the match is stopped